alexbevi/alexbevi.github.com/_posts/2023-05-04-round-trips-to-authenticate-a-mongodb-client-connection.markdown

 Now that we have established a TLS secured TCP socket connection to a MongoDB host (`mongos` or `mongod`), the MongoDB Driver will send a [`hello`](https://www.mongodb.com/docs/manual/reference/command/hello/) command to perform [the initial handshake](https://github.com/mongodb/specifications/blob/master/source/mongodb-handshake/handshake.rst).

 This step is required to determine that the host at the other end of the socket is actually a MongoDB server.
 Assuming the version of the MongoDB Driver supports MongoDB 4.4+ the handshake will also include a [`speculativeAuthenticate`](https://github.com/mongodb/specifications/blob/master/source/mongodb-handshake/handshake.rst#speculative-authentication) argument.
-Specifying this argument to `hello` will speculatively include the first command of an authentication handshake.
+Specifying this argument to `hello` will speculatively include the first command of an authentication handshake, thus eliminating one round trip as the `saslStart` command doesn't need to be sent during the authentication handshake.

 ```js
 /* Network Round Trips */